 Carl Louis Fredrik Grasshoff established The Rosicrucian Fellowship in America under the adopted name, Max Heindel.
-An Elder Brother of the Order of the Rose Cross instructed him in order to disseminate the Teachings, which had previously been revealed only privately or in symbolic language.
+An Elder Brother of the Order of the Rose Cross instructed him for the purpose of disseminating the Teachings, which had previously been revealed only privately or in symbolic language.
 Before discussing this further it is necessary to know of the origins and goal of the Rosicrucian Order.

-The origin of the Order lies in the distant past at the beginning of the Earth Period, but its primeval origin begins in the three Periods before that time.1
+The origin of the Order lies in the distant past at the beginning of the Earth Period, but its primeval origin began in the three Periods before that.1

-At the beginning of our evolution, in the Saturn Period, heat was the only element manifest, and mankind, which was in a mineral state of consciousness, formed a unity.
+At the beginning of our evolution during the Saturn Period, heat was the only element manifest and mankind, which was in a mineral state of consciousness, formed a unity.

-In the Sun Period the root of a new element, air, evolved and coalesced with the fire element from the foregoing Period.
-Then, fire burst into flames, and the dark world became a blazing ball of luminous fire mist.
+Later, in the Sun Period the root of a new element, air, evolved and coalesced with the fire element from the Saturn Period.
+Fire burst into flames, and the dark world became a blazing ball of luminous fire mist.
 Mankind had a plantlike consciousness but was yet one family.